On this page you will find:

 The term ‘The Family Holiday Association’ or ‘us’ or ‘we’ refers to the owner of the website whose registered office is 3 Gainsford Street, London SE1 2NE.
+The Family Holiday Association is also the Data Controller.
 Our company registration number is 02301337.
 We are are a registered charity in England & Wales (800262) and Scotland (SC048203).
 The term ‘you’ refers to the user or viewer of our website.

 - The information contained in this website is for general information purposes only and is subject to change without notice.